abergs/docs-playground/src/guide/get-started.md

 ![Register credential workflow](./register-diagram.png)

-Let's break down these 3 steps:
+Let's break down these steps:

 1. On your backend, generate a [registration token](api#register-token) by calling the passwordless.dev API's `/register/token` endpoint ([What is a token?](concepts/#tokens)).

-While you can send in a number of options, The minimum arguments are `userId` and `username` for the user, for example:
+While you can send in a number of options, the minimum arguments are `userId` and `username`, for example:

 <Badge text="backend" type="warning"/>